ncedeno1122/AwfulCatMetroidvania/Assets/Documents/ObsidianVault/DevLogs/August 4th.md

 I could ALSO try lerping the values to reduce some of these errors instead of SNAPPING from one size to another.

 The raycast approach seems like the right option, but let me post this commit first.

+---

+And my math worked!
+It's functional, but it could use some touchups and likely some more debugging down the pipeline as I make more.
+In any case, MISSION ACCOMPLISHED for now!

+Could it use polish?
+Absolutely.
+Specifically, some particle effects, maybe a trail renderer with a neat material and a light or something.
+The transition could absolutely use something FAR BETTER than instantaneously doing it.
+Some visual feedback would be nice but not too much for too long.